Gábor Bukrán: Club career

 He began his career in 1992 with Budapest Honvéd before moving to Belgian First Division side Charleroi in 1993.
 Bukrán helped Charleroi to a fourth-place finish in 1993–94 and qualification for European competition in three out of his four years in Belgium.

 In 1997, he moved to Spain to play for Córdoba in the Segunda División B. After only one season, he moved to Xerez, who also played in Segunda División B. In his two years in Spain, Bukrán played 47 league games and scored five goals.

 In the summer of 1999, Bukrán came to the attention of English side Walsall and, on 5 August 1999, he signed a two-year contract with the newly promoted First Division side.
 He quickly became a fans' favourite but could not prevent the team's relegation on the final day of the season.
 The 2000–01 season was a much happier one as Bukrán helped Walsall to promotion back to the First Division via the Second Division play-off final, beating Reading 3–2 at Cardiff's Millennium Stadium.

+Bukrán left Walsall having made 73 appearances in the league for the club.
+He then played for Wigan Athletic, signing on a non-contract basis for the club.
+Bukrán scored Wigan's only goal in a 6–1 pre-season friendly loss against Everton.
+He had a shot on target in the opening league match of the season, although he didn't score, in a 1–1 draw with Brentford, subsequently leaving the club without signing a contract.

-After leaving Walsall, Bukrán spent a very brief spell at Wigan Athletic, where he only managed one appearance, before moving to Austrian side SV Salzburg.
-He spent two years at Salzburg before returning to Belgium with Royal Antwerp in 2003.
+Bukrán later played for Austrian side SV Salzburg, where he spent two years.
+He then returned to Belgium with Royal Antwerp in 2003.
 He played out the remainder of his career in Belgium with Union Royale Namur, R. JS Heppignies and R.C.S.
 Onhaye.

 International career

-Bukran made his international debut for Hungary in a 3–0 friendly defeat to Australia in February 2000.
+Bukrán made his international debut for Hungary in a 3–0 friendly defeat to Australia in February 2000.
 Despite being selected in the squad for the majority of Hungary's Euro 2000 Qualifying campaign, his debut turned out to be his first and last international appearance.